1. INTRODUCTION AND BACKGROUND

-Membership of the InterACt group includes IAT leads for universities and HEE local offices, senior administrators from universities and HEE local offices who manage the programmes, representation from NIHR TCC, the Postgraduate Dean for Academic Affairs, the Chair of the Academy of Medical Sciences Careers Committee, representatives from devolved nations (Scotland, Wales and Northern Ireland), trainee representation and representation from funding bodies (MRC and Wellcome Trust).
+Membership of the InterACt group includes IAT leads for universities and HEE local offices, senior administrators from universities and HEE local offices who manage the programmes, representation from NIHR Academy, the Postgraduate Dean for Academic Affairs, the Chair of the Academy of Medical Sciences Careers Committee, representatives from devolved nations (Scotland, Wales and Northern Ireland), trainee representation and representation from funding bodies (MRC and Wellcome Trust).
 Meetings are held biannually and precede the NIHR IAT Operational Advisory Group.
 The aims of this group are;

 - To provide input to the strategy for development of the IAT pathway and clinical academic training in general at a national level.
-This involves interactions with NIHR TCC and with other groups who oversee and/or advise on clinical training in general, including the General Medical Council (GMC), the Conference of Postgraduate Medical Deans of the United Kingdom (COPMeD), the Academy of Medical Sciences, relevant Royal Colleges, HEE, and others;
+This involves interactions with NIHR Academy and with other groups who oversee and/or advise on clinical training in general, including the General Medical Council (GMC), the Conference of Postgraduate Medical Deans of the United Kingdom (COPMeD), the Academy of Medical Sciences, relevant Royal Colleges, HEE, and others;

 - To aid understanding of the challenges of academic training within the current training environment and to engender a supportive environment in clinical departments and research institutions where clinical academic training takes place;

 - To provide a forum for sharing best practice in management on the IAT pathway by academic leads;

 - To engage with funders of the clinical and/or academic components of clinical academic training as appropriate;